HeshanKarunaratne/notes/README.md

     50 .
 What is AuthenticationManager in Spring Security?
     - How authentication will happen
-    - AuthenticationManager contains references to all AutheticationProviders
+    - AuthenticationManager contains references to all AuthenticationProviders

     51 .
 What do you mean by session management in Spring security?
     - Session management relates to securing and managing multiple users sessions against their request